-\textbf{Baseline. } We compared our approach with the two state-of-the-art heuristic algorithms, the \textsc{TPTEA} algorithm and the \textsc{DQPSO} algorithm.
-Some of the best known results are found by the algorithms combining linear programming with tabu search \cite{rf28,hyb05}.
-The results are obtained by running the algorithms for several days, so we did not involve these algorithms in our experiments.
-We have used \emph{CPlex} as the integer programming solver.
-Although IP in \textsc{FEPSS} is allocated a short time (10 or 20 seconds) and we are not utilizing the full power of \emph{CPlex}, people are interested in the performance of \emph{CPlex}.
-Running \emph{CPlex} usually needs a large amount of space, so we include best results of running \emph{CPlex} with 5Gb RAM for indicative purposes.
+\textbf{Baselines. } We compared our algorithm with the two state-of-the-art heuristic algorithms, the \emph{TPTEA} algorithm and the \emph{DQPSO} algorithm.
+Some of the best-known results are found by the algorithms combining linear programming with tabu search \cite{rf28,hyb05}.
+The results were obtained by running the algorithms for several days, so we did not involve these algorithms in our experiments.
+We have used \emph{CPlex} as the Integer Programming solver.
+Although IP in \emph{FEPSS} is allocated a short time (10 or 20 seconds) and we are not utilizing the full power of \emph{CPlex}, people are interested in the performance of \emph{CPlex}.
+Running \emph{CPlex} usually needs a large amount of space, so we include the best results of running \emph{CPlex} with 5Gb RAM for indicative purposes.

-\textbf{Implementation. } We use the source codes of \textsc{DQPSO} provided by the authors and implemented a \textsc{TPTEA} algorithm because the source codes are not publicly available.
+\textbf{Implementation Details. } We use the source codes of \emph{DQPSO} provided by the authors and implemented a \emph{TPTEA} algorithm because the source codes are not publicly available.
 Our algorithm is implemented in C++ and compiled using the g++ compiler with the -O3 option \footnote{The source code of our algorithm is available at \url{https://github.com/jetou/FEPSS}}.
-We conducted experiments on Intel E7-4820 v4 (2.0GHz) running on Linux system.
+We conducted experiments on Intel E7-4820 v4 (2.0GHz) running on a Linux system.
 The performance of the compared algorithms is measured by solution quality.
-We also include the cpu time of finding the best solution for indicative purposes.
-Table \ref{tab:par} shows the parameters of \textsc{FEPSS} used in the experiments.
-We tuned $ns$, $\beta$, $\Delta$ and $T$ in a small set of instances.
-The other parameters are arbitrarily set with intuition.
+We also include the CPU time of finding the best solution for indicative purposes.

 \textbf{Metrices.} For each instance, we run each algorithm with 30 random seeds ranging from 1 to 30.
 Consequently, we obtain the best objective value $f_{best}$ among the 30 runs, while $f_{worst}$ represents the worst objective value among these 30 runs.
 Additionally, we calculate the average objective value $f_{avg}$ and the average time cost $t_{avg}$ of finding the best solution over the 30 runs.
 The best one in each comparison is highlighted in bold.
 Avg. denotes the average values of each column, and $\#Best$ indicates the number of problems where the corresponding algorithm gets the best performance.
 The average time cost of finding the best solution in 30 runs is also presented in the following tables.

 In the following, we first analyze how different components of \emph{FEPSS} affect the efficiency, and then examine the parameters for \emph{FEPSS} and find some appropriate values for the parameters.
 Finally, we compare \emph{FEPSS} with the state-of-the-art heuristic algorithms for the MKP, \emph{TPTEA} and \emph{DQPSO}.